Low-degree mod 2 cohomology of classifying spaces of $G_2$-gauge groups: Introduction

-Very recently, Kameko~\cite{KamekoG2gauge} resolved this issue at the prime $2$ and completed the $p$--local classification of $\G$--gauge groups.
-He proved that the order of $\langle i_3,1\rangle$ is exactly $84$ \cite[Theorem~1.1]{KamekoG2gauge}.
-Consequently, the $p$--local homotopy type of $\mathcal{G}_k(\G)$ depends only on the greatest common divisor $(k,84)$.
+where $i_3\colon S^3\to \G$ is the inclusion of the bottom cell and $1$ denotes the identity map.
+Moreover, their work determines the number of homotopy types up to one factor of $2$~\cite{KishimotoTheriaultTsutayaG2}.
+Kameko subsequently resolved the remaining $2$--primary ambiguity by proving that the order of $\langle i_3,1\rangle$ is exactly $168$ \cite[Theorem~1.4]{KamekoG2gauge}.
+Consequently, the $p$--local homotopy classification of $\mathcal{G}_k(\G)$ is determined by the greatest common divisor $(k,168)$; at the prime $2$, it is determined by $(k,8)$ \cite[Theorem~1.1 and Proposition~1.2]{KamekoG2gauge}.
 Thus the homotopy types of the gauge groups are completely understood up to $p$--localization.
 It is natural to ask how far this information is reflected in the (co)homology of their classifying spaces.